jroc-dev/big_or_small/README.md

 # big_or_small

-This is a tensorflow project to determine if one is big or small.
+This is a tensorflow project to use a VGG model to help classify types of fish.